Botox has become the go-to cosmetic treatment for wrinkle reduction and anti-aging.

-But did you know there are certain things you should do before and after your Botox treatment to achieve the best results?
+But did you know there are Botox pre and post-treatment tips your clients should follow to achieve the best results?

 Ask questions.
-We know you have questions!
-Many first-time Botox patients are generally curious about the cost, how many units of Botox they will need and what areas of the face they can get Botox injections.
+Many first-time Botox clients are curious about the cost, how many units of product are needed and the areas of the face that can be treated with Botox and dermal fillers.

 Avoid blood thinning medication.
-A week before your appointment, you should stop taking medications such as aspirin, ibuprofen (generic, Advil, Aleve or Motrin), Vitamin E and fish oil or omega-3s to prevent bruising.
+One week prior, avoid aspirin, ibuprofen (generic, Advil, Aleve or Motrin), Vitamin E and fish oil or omega-3s to prevent bruising.

 Wait 24 hours before getting other facial treatments.
-You should wait at least a day before getting back into your normal skincare routine.
-This allows your body time to adjust to the injections.
+Wait at least a day before getting back into that normal skincare routine.
+This allows the body time to adjust to the medical aesthetics treatment.

 Botox Training at National Laser Institute

-Doctors, nurses and other medical professionals can take our Botox and cosmetic injectables courses.
-In just 2 weeks, students will learn a variety of medical aesthetic treatments, including Botox, dermal fillers, Kybella, PRP and more!
+In just two weeks, attendees will learn a variety of medical aesthetic treatments, including Botox, dermal fillers, Kybella, Platelet-Rich Plasma (PRP), PDO threads and more!

-Each course is divided into two portions – didactic and hands-on training.
-During classroom education, students will learn injection techniques, patient selection and more!
-The second half of the course is spent doing clinical hands-on training in our luxury retail medical spa environment with scheduled clients.
+Each course is divided into two sections: didactic and hands-on training.
+During classroom education, attendees will learn Botox injection techniques, patient selection and more!
+The second half of the course is spent doing clinical hands-on training in our luxury medical spa environment with scheduled clients.

-After Botox training at National Laser Institute, students will have the confidence and skills to perform these cosmetic injectables treatments in any medical setting!
+After cosmetic injectable training at National Laser Institute, attendees will have the confidence and skills to perform these cosmetic treatments in any medical aesthetics setting!

 If you are looking to learn the fast track route, you can take a Botox / Dermal Fillers weekend course!
 Our courses are highly customized to fit your individual needs.

-If you would like to learn more about National Laser Institute’s CME courses or Botox training for doctors, nurses and medical professionals, fill out the form on the right of your screen or call 800-982-6817.
+If you would like to learn more about National Laser Institute’s CE/CME courses or Botox training for physicians, nurses and medical professionals, fill out the form on the right of your screen or call 800-982-6817.